Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

 └── [0;38;2;166;227;161mvite.config.ts[0m
 ```

-### Svelte.config.js
+### svelte.config.js

-This is the config file for Svelte and Sveltekit.
+This is the config file for Svelte and SvelteKit.
-This file usually tells sveltekit where your files are,
+This file usually tells SvelteKit where your files are,
 and what to do with them.

-It sets up _preprocessors_, which can transform your code
+It first sets up _preprocessors_, which can transform your code before it's compiled.
-before it's compiled (e.g. compile typescript to javascript).
-In doen, we tell svelte to use vite to process our files,
+In Doen, we tell Svelte to:

+- use Vite to transform typescript to javascript
-transforming typescript to javascript, and process our css
+- use Vite to process our CSS through LightningCSS
-through lightningcss.
-We also tell it to use Melt-ui's preprocessor,
-which is a custom preprocessor that allows us to remove a lot of boilerplate
+- use MeltUI's preprocessor to remove a lot of boilerplate
-melt-ui code usually creates.

 Another thing it does is set up _adapters_.
-This is a sveltekit specific feature.
+This is a SvelteKit specific feature.
-It allows you to deploy your app to different platforms
+It allows you to deploy your app to different hosting platforms
 (Vercel, Netlify, Cloudflare, etc.) by compiling your already compiled code
 to a format that the platform understands.
-Sveltekit by default comes with a
-smart auto adapter, which can detect which platform you're deploying to,
-and use the appropriate adapter.
-In doen, we're using this auto-adapter so we don't have to
+In Doen, we're using SvelteKit's auto-adapter,
-worry about it.
+which automatically detects the platform and uses the correct adapter.

 See [Part 1](/posts/sveltekit-guide-part-1#sveltekit) for more info.

-### Vite.config.js
+### vite.config.js

-This is the config file for vite, which is the bundler that sveltekit uses.
+This is the config file for [Vite](https://vitejs.dev),
+which is the bundler that SvelteKit uses by default.

 <Note>
-In the future, sveltekit will be using Turbopack instead of vite.
+In the future, SvelteKit will be using Turbopack instead of Vite.
 This will most likely be in svelte 5, so if you are reading this in the future,
 check the new guide if it exists.
 </Note>

 This file is pretty simple.
-It just configures vite to use LightningCSS over
+It just configures Vite to use LightningCSS over
-postcss, and to use the UnoCSS and sveltekit plugins.
+Postcss, and to use the UnoCSS and SvelteKit plugins.
 The UnoCSS plugin is
-svelte's specific plugin for UnoCSS, which does a bunch of fancy stuff to get
+Svelte's specific plugin for UnoCSS, which does a bunch of fancy stuff to _inject_
-its atomic css engine working inside of svelte components.
-The sveltekit plugin
-is a plugin that allows vite to work with sveltekit, and does basically everything
-that sveltekit needs to work.
+it's generated CSS classes into the `<style>` tag of a Svelte component,
+which leads to a much smaller bundle.
+The SvelteKit plugin is a plugin that
+connects Vite to SvelteKit's engine, and does the bulk of the work to get
+SvelteKit up and running.

-You will also see a `test` config object, which is for vitest.
+You will also see a `test` config object, which is for Vitest.
 Vitest is an absurdly fast testing framework for any vite project,
 and works with Svelte.
 We'll be using it later on for testing our app.